Development and application of high-order harmonic sources

 In 2012, we performed the first ultra-fast demagnetization experiment probed by high-order harmonics.
 [Boris Vodungbo, et al., Nature Communication, 3, 999, (2012)]

-In 2015, we succeeded in circularly polarizing high-order harmonics, which represents a preciput for soft X-ray holography experiments to probe nano-structured magnetic systems.
-[G. Lambert et al., Nature Communication, 6, 6167 (2015)]
+In 2015, we succeeded in circularly polarizing high-order harmonics and using for the first time the basic technique for studying magnetism, called XMCD, based on magnetic circular dichroism in the XUV.
+This represents a preciput for soft X-ray holography experiments to probe nano-structured magnetic systems [G. Lambert et al., Nature Communication, 6, 6167 (2015)].

-In 2023, we observed several unexpected results by magnetic scattering: on Fe(N) samples, the classical ultrafast demagnetization can be observed very far from the magnetic threshold of the element but remains weaker, and on more complex samples such as CoNi, the instant corresponding to the start of Co demagnetization is delayed compared to Nickel.
+In 2023, we observed, again by coherent diffraction, several unexpected results on single element samples of Fe(N): classical ultrafast demagnetization can be observed very far from the magnetic threshold of the element, but remains weaker and takes longer to take place.

 XUV Beam Time Metrology: